 - 1 small onion, chopped, if using an onion to stuff, use the center and top

-- Vegetables for stuffing: use one per person of peppers, tomatoes or medium onions and/or two per person of zucchini, squash or large onion.
+- Vegetables for stuffing: use one per person of zucchini, squash, tomatoes or bell peppers

 - 1/4 cup grated Parmesan cheese

-Preheat the oven to 350 degrees.
-Place the bulgur in a heat proof bowl.
-In a sauce pan or microwave, bring the broth/water up to a boil, then pour over the bulgar.
+Place the bulgur in a heatproof bowl.
+In a saucepan or microwave, bring the broth/water up to a boil, then pour over the bulgar.
 Let the bulgar sit for about 20 minutes to absorb the liquid.
 Drain off any excess liquid – save the liquid to add to the bottom of the baking dish.

-- Zucchini: working lengthwise, remove the top half and dice and reserve.
+- Zucchini or summer squash: working lengthwise, remove the top half and dice and reserve.
 Scoop out seeds of the bottom third to create a “boat.”
 An ice cream scoop or melon baller makes quick work of this.

 - Tomatoes: slice the top portion of the tomatoes off and scoop out the seeds to create a cup.
 Discard seeds.
 Salt the inside of the tomato and place upside down to draw out some of the liquid.
 Chop the top portion and reserve.

 In a large saute pan, heat the oil over medium heat.
 Add the carrot and chopped onion and sweat about five minutes.
-Add the chopped mushrooms, and the reserved diced vegetables, along with the garlic to the pan.
+Add the chopped mushrooms, and the reserved zucchini or squash if using, reserved bell pepper bits if using and either diced tomato or if stuffing tomatoes, the reserved diced tomato portions, along with the garlic to the pan.
 Season the vegetables with salt and pepper.
 Cook until the vegetables are nearly tender, about five minutes; they’ll cook more inside the stuffed vegetables.